 That pun almost works.

-As long as you are unable to carry out your job, it will pay you until your chosen ceasing age (55-70) or to the end of your employment contract.
+If you can’t do your job due to illness or accident, it will pay you until your chosen ceasing age (55-70) or to the end of your employment contract.

 That’s what makes Income Protection so magic.

 Did you know the average claim is five and a half years?

 Imagine how much money you’d need to cover your salary for that amount of time.
 It’s probably €150,000+, bare minimum.

 Every situation is different, so it will vary from hamster to hamster.

 Factors include age, occupation, income, and health.
 If you have a dangerous job, it’s more expensive too.

 But how much would you be willing to pay for such insurance?

 On average, people say they would be happy to put aside 5 per cent of their income to make sure they had an income if they couldn’t work.

 Let’s look at an example.